wehr-to/toastmasters-tech-talks/speech-02-secure-healing-stack.md

-# Securing the Self-Healing Stack: AI-Augmented Automation for Cyber Defense
+**Securing the Self-Healing Stack: Detection-Driven Automation for Cyber Defense

-- Objective: Rehearse using bullet points, focus more on casual conversation style rehearsal
+**Objective:** Rehearse using bullet points, focus on casual, conversational delivery.

-## Beginning (Hook & Framing)
+### Beginning (Hook & Framing)

-- Hook:
+**Hook:**

-  “What if your security stack could detect a threat and fix it before you even knew something was wrong?”
+* "What if your security stack could detect a threat and fix it before you even saw the alert?"
-  OR
+* "You can’t watch every alert yourself, but what if your tools could detect issues and kick off a fix right away?"

-  “You can’t hire enough people to watch every alert—but what if your tools could watch themselves?”
+**Why this matters:**

-- Why this matters:
+* Breaches happen fast; response must be faster.
-  - Breaches happen fast; response needs to be faster.
+* Automation and detection help shift security from reactive to self-healing.

-  - AI/ML and automation can shift security from *reactive* to *self-healing*.
+**Roadmap:**

-- Roadmap:
+* "Today, I’ll cover how modern detection methods can spot anomalies, how to design auto-remediation playbooks, and tools you can test in your lab to reduce manual burnout."

-  “Today, I’ll cover how AI/ML is used in anomaly detection, how to design auto-remediation playbooks, and some real-world tools I’ve explored in my lab.”
+### Middle (Core Content)

-## Middle (Core Content)
+#### a.
+Modern detection methods (no AI):

-### a.
-How AI/ML is used in anomaly detection:
+* Tools like EDR (CrowdStrike), NDR, and SIEM detect unusual behavior based on rules, baselines, and advanced correlation.

-- Tools like **EDR (CrowdStrike), NDR, UEBA** detect abnormal behavior using models.
+**Examples:**

-- Examples:
+* Detecting a process injecting into another on an endpoint (EDR).
-  - Detecting a process injecting into another on an endpoint (EDR).
+* Detecting unusual lateral movement across VLANs (NDR).
-  - Detecting unusual lateral movement across VLANs (NDR).
+* Flagging a user logging in at 3 AM from a new location (SIEM correlation).

-  - Flagging a user logging in at 3 AM from an unusual location (UEBA).
+**Benefits:**

-- Benefits:
+* Scales detection without scaling headcount.
-  - Scales detection.
+* Finds subtle patterns and misuse quickly.

-  - Finds subtle patterns humans may miss.
+#### b.
+Designing auto-remediation playbooks:

-### b.
-Designing playbooks for auto-remediation:
+**What is a playbook?**

-- What is a playbook?
+* Step-by-step automated response to a detection alert.

-  A step-by-step automated response to alerts.
+**Examples:**

-- Examples:
+* Quarantining a suspicious endpoint automatically.
-  - Quarantining a suspicious endpoint.
+* Rotating secrets automatically if suspicious access is detected.
-  - Rotating secrets automatically if suspicious access is detected.
+* Blocking an IP on the firewall automatically if flagged by detection tools.

-  - Blocking an IP on the firewall automatically if flagged by NDR.
+**Benefits:**

-- Benefits:
+* Speed.
-  - Speed.
+* Consistency.
-  - Consistency.
+* Reduces analyst fatigue.

-  - Reduced analyst fatigue.
+#### c.
+Risks: false positives and action thresholds

-### c.
-Risks of false positives vs. action thresholds:
+* Acting too aggressively may block legitimate business activity.

-- Key challenge: Acting too aggressively can block legitimate activity.
+**Key principles:**

-- Importance of:
+* Tiered thresholds: alert-only → partial containment → full containment.
-  - Tiered thresholds (alert-only → partial containment → full containment).
+* Human-in-the-loop for high-impact actions until trust is built.
-  - Human-in-the-loop for high-impact actions until confidence is high.
+* Continuous tuning of detection rules and playbooks.

-  - Continuous tuning of detection models and playbooks.
+#### d.
+Real-world tooling to build a self-healing stack:

-### d.
-Real-world tooling:
+* Cortex XSOAR: for building and testing automated workflows.

-- **Cortex XSOAR:** Building and testing automated workflows.
+* CrowdStrike: using detection + containment features.
-- **CrowdStrike:** Using detection + containment capabilities.
+* Python scripts: automating secret rotation, disabling accounts, isolating endpoints.
-- **Python + LLM wrappers:** Automating investigation, generating remediation scripts, summarizing alerts for analyst review.
+* Using Sysmon with Sigma rules: to build custom detection logic for your environment.

-## End (Summary & Call to Action)
+### End (Summary & Call to Action)

-- Recap:
+**Recap:**

-  “We covered how AI/ML detection, automated playbooks, and smart thresholds create a self-healing security stack.”
+* "We covered how detection methods, automated playbooks, and smart thresholds enable a self-healing security stack."

-- Takeaway:
+**Takeaway:**

-  Automation is not about replacing humans but about letting them focus on decisions that matter while your stack handles the noise.
+* Automation isn’t about replacing humans; it’s about letting them focus on what matters while your stack handles the noise.

-- Call to Action:
+**Call to Action:**

-  “If you’re building your lab, try automating a single repetitive task.
-Experiment with a small playbook in XSOAR or a Python script that rotates secrets.
-You’ll see how quickly your stack can start healing itself.”
+* "Pick one repetitive detection + response task in your lab.
+Automate it using a simple playbook or Python script.
+You'll see how fast your stack starts handling problems without you."

-- Closing:
+**Closing:**

-  “The attackers are automating.
-So should we.”
+* "The attackers are automating.
+So should we."